 Precipitation stable isotopes (2H and 18O) are adequately understood on their climate controls in the Tibetan Plateau, especially the north of Himalayas via about 30 years’ studies.
 However, knowledge of controls on precipitation stable isotopes in Nepal (the south of Himalayas), is still far from sufficient.
 This study described the intra-seasonal and annual variations of precipitation stable isotopes at Kathmandu, Nepal from 10 May 2016 to 21 September 2018 and analysed the possible controls on precipitation stable isotopes.
 All samples are located in Kathmandu, the capital of Nepal (27 degrees north latitude, 85 degrees east longitude), with an average altitude of about 1400 m.
 Combined with the meteorological data from January 1, 2001 to September 21, 2018, the values of precipitation (P), temperature (T) and relative humidity (RH) are given.

-The data are collected from the automatic weather station (AWS, Campbell company) in the moraine area of garongla glacier by the comprehensive observation and research station of alpine environment in Southeast Tibet, Chinese Academy of Sciences.
+The data are collected from the automatic weather station (AWS, Campbell company) in the moraine area of the 24K glacier in the Southeast Tibet Plateau, Chinese Academy of Sciences.
 The geographic coordinates are 29.765 ° n, 95.712 ° E and 3950 m above sea level.
-The data include daily arithmetic mean data of air temperature (℃), relative humidity (%), wind speed (M / s), net radiation (w / m2) and air pressure (kPa).
-In the original data, an average value is recorded every 30 minutes before October 2018, and then an average value is recorded every 10 minutes.
+The data include daily arithmetic mean data of air temperature (℃), relative humidity (%), wind speed (M / s), net radiation (w / m2), water vapor pressure (kPa) and air pressure (mbar).
+In the original data, an average value was recorded every 30 minutes before October 2018, and then an average value was recorded every 10 minutes.
 The temperature and humidity are measured by hmp155a temperature and humidity probe.
 The net radiation probe is nr01, the atmospheric pressure sensor probe is ptb210, and the wind speed sensor is 05103.
 These probes are 2 m above the ground.
-Due to the thick snow cover and low temperature on the ice surface in winter and spring, some parameter data periods are missing, which can be used by scientific researchers studying climate, glacier and hydrology.
+Data quality: the data has undergone strict quality control.
+The original abnormal data of 10 minutes and 30 minutes are removed first, and then the arithmetic mean of each hour is calculated.
+Finally, the daily value is calculated.
+If the number of hourly data is less than 24, the data is removed, and the corresponding date data in the data table is empty.
+In addition to the lack of some parameter data due to the thick snow and low temperature in winter and spring, the data can be used by scientific researchers who study climate, glacier and hydrology through strict quality control.

 The data set contains the stable oxygen isotope data of ice core from 1864 to 2006.
 The ice core was obtained from Noijinkansang glacier in the south of Southern Tibetan Plateau, with a length of 55.1 meters.
 Oxygen isotopes were measured using a MAT-253 mass spectrometer (with an analytical precision of 0.05 ‰) at the Key Laboratory of CAS for Tibetan Environment and Land Surface Processes, China.
 Data collection location: Noijinkansang glacier (90.2 ° e, 29.04 ° n, altitude: 5950 m)